MontclairRobotics/FRC-Programming-Guide/src/Java-Fundamentals/course/Loops.md

-> If the condition switches from evaluating to `true` to evaluating to `false` *during* step 2, the while loop won't stop until it reaches step 1.
+> If the condition switches from evaluating to `true` to evaluating to `false` *during* step 2, the while loop won't stop until it ends and repeats step 1.

 ## For Loops